0wain/alpinejs-requests/README.md

 Alpine.js Requests aims to make HTTP requests easy within Alpine.
 The main use case for this package is for simple requests actions that do not require advance responses.
-For example, you could use this package to easily send a POST requst when a user presses the like button.
+For example, you could use this package to easily send a POST request when a user presses the like button.

 ## Install